 If you’d prefer to go solo, check out our list of fascinating things to do in Vienna to get some ideas.
-We spent about a week exploring this fascinating city, and have a bunch of tips for you guys to check out.
+We spent a week exploring this fascinating city, and have a bunch of tips for you to check out.
 Once you are done with that make sure to stray from the typical tourist spots by getting off the beaten path in Vienna.

 The Best Day Trips From Vienna

 Hallstatt is a charming village situated on the banks of Lake Hallstatt’s western shore in Austria’s mountainous Salzkammergut region.
 It is undoubtedly one of the places you should not miss when exploring Austria.
 Hallstatt also makes for a great single day trip from Vienna if you are short on time.

 For such a small place, Hallstatt attracts hordes of visitors every day.
 So it can become quite busy especially, in summer.
 Visiting in the winter or fal lis highly recommended.

 The village, with its pastel colored houses and quaint churches, is reflected in the crystal clear waters of the shimmering lake.
 The entire scene is set to a backdrop of towering mountains.
 Truly a mesmerizing sight to behold!

 Although it’s small, there’s plenty to do if you decide to visit Hallstatt.
 Wander the 16th century streets of Hallstatt, stopping in shops and cafes as you marvel at the beauty of the lake and surrounding mountains.